PAC Learning is just Bipartite Matching (Sort of): A Transductive Model of Learning, and why it's Good Enough

+To recap, we cannot yet rule out a multiplicative gap of $\frac{1}{\epsilon}$ between transductive and PAC sample complexities in general, in either direction.
+That said, this gap seems somewhat more fundamental in one of the directions than the other.
+For the large class of metric loss functions, a transductive learner guaranteeing agnostic error $\epsilon$ on datasets of size $n$ can be converted to a PAC learner guaranteeing agnostic error $O(\epsilon)$ with probability $1-\delta$ when given $n+O\left(\frac{1}{\epsilon^2} \log \frac{1}{\epsilon\delta}\right)$ samples.
+This is through an adaptation of the economical repetition construction of \citet{aden-ali_optimal_2023} to the agnostic setting by \citet{dughmi_is_2024}.
 This suggests that PAC learning is essentially no harder than transductive learning for most natural loss functions.
 Whether the converse is true remains very much in question, as discussed and explored in \cite{dughmi_is_2024}.
-Specifically, it remains plausible that transductive sample complexity exceeds PAC sample complexity by a factor of up to $O(1/\epsilon)$, even for multiclass classification.
+Specifically, it remains plausible that transductive sample complexity exceeds PAC sample complexity by a multiplicative factor on the order of $\frac{1}{\epsilon}$, even for multiclass classification.
 Such a gap in sample complexity was ruled out for binary classification through a non-reduction approach in~\cite{dughmi_is_2024}, where we also conjecture that the gap can be eliminated more generally.